Migration guide for classic Slack apps

 How do I create a classic Slack app?

-If you still need to create a classic Slack app, either to use the rtm.connect method, or for any other reason, click here:
+If you still need to create a classic Slack app, either to use the rtm.connect method, or for any other reason you may continue to do so until June 4, 2024.

 Create a classic Slack app